EliasWR/FamilyTree/README.md

 /// @example    Show an example of how the function can be implemented.

 ##Assumptions
-#We have made the following assumptions for our program:
+###We have made the following assumptions for our program:
-    -
+    - Every name is unique
+    - No more than one person is emptied at the time
+        - Tree structure will chose first person with correlating name when traversing
+        - To fill, every attribute can be edited

 ##Known bugs
+- Birth and death limits have not been implemented.
+  - This allows the user to get negative ages and set both birth and death in the future.

 ##Our solution

 ##Klasser